 The RSI-based strategy turned out to give quite good results, both for 5min and 30min data.
 This indicates that despite the long-standing presence of technical indicators and the availability of more advanced and intricate models for generating trading signals, these indicators remain valuable and can be employed to develop effective trading strategies.
-MACD strategy was performing poorly for the higher frequency data, however, for the 30-minute interval data the strategy was in the top five best.
-This might indicate that the MACD oscillator might not be applicable for the higher frequencies but is still useful
+MACD strategy was performing poorly for the higher frequency data, however, for the 30 min interval data the strategy was in the top five best.
+This might indicate that the MACD oscilator might not be applicable for the higher frequencies but is still useful for the lower frequencies.
+This hypothesis seems to be confirmed by the hyperparameters selected for the strategies that had a bias towards longer sequences.